- Current students

 - Evidence of Police clearance from any country where you have lived other than New Zealand;

-- If English is your second language, evidence you meet this course’s English language requirements;
+- If English is your second language, evidence you meet this course’s English language requirements.
+Please refer to the Nursing Council of New Zealand website for more information https://www.nursingcouncil.org.nz/ Registration for International Nurses;

-If you would like more information, please contact Student Central on 0800 10 95 10 or email email@example.com.
+If you would like more information, please contact Student Central at 0800 10 95 10 or email firstname.lastname@example.org.